 4.3.2.1 Single Connection

-The minimum block of IP address space assigned by ARIN to end-users is a /20.
-If assignments smaller than /20 are needed, end-users should contact their upstream provider.
+The minimum block of IP address space assigned by ARIN to end-users is a /22.
+If assignments smaller than /22 are needed, end-users should contact their upstream provider.
+If the end-user demonstrates that it cannot obtain sufficient IPv4 space from an upstream ISP, it can instead receive a /24 or larger via 8.3 transfer to the extent it can demonstrate an immediate need for the space.

 4.3.2.2 Multihomed Connection